profilepress/profilepress-readmes/readme.txt

 * Form builder UI improvement.
 * Added filter to all builder with missing error/status filter.
 * Fixed: bug where a field with file upload wasn't selected in edit screen.
-* Added filter to facebook and google social login scope
+* Added filter to facebook and google social login scope.
+* Fixed bug where output buffering caused unexpected white screen.
+* All class instancea are now loaded in plugins_loaded action

 = 2.2.1 =
 * Added limit to chose select multi option dropwdown.